Derpduck/Gang-Garrison-2/Re-DSM Changelog.md

 	- Improvements to info given to hosts about their RCON clients, and for clients about their RCON actions
 	- Multi-clienting hosts are automatically given RCON access
 - Fixed many bugs found in previous implementations

+### Bug Fixes
+- Fixed spectator checkpoints only being usable when a menu is open